New York Hummingbirds: 7 Awesome Documented Species

 Species: C. latirostris

-Broad-billed hummingbirds are native to the southwestern United States, Mexico, and down into Central America.
+Broad-billed hummingbirds are native to the Southwestern United States, Mexico, and down into Central America.

-Due to New York’s location in the eastern United States, Broad-billed hummingbirds are extremely rare.
+They travel frequently to the United States close to the southern Mexican border, however due to New York’s location in the Eastern United States, Broad-billed hummingbirds are extremely rare.

 Photo by: hummingbirdsbysuprise